On July 11, 1899 newly bricked West 6th Street was opened to the public.

 Everyone is familiar with the bricks of the North Side (Stockyards, pictured), West Side (Camp Bowie Boulevard), and downtown (Main Street), so we can take those “as red.”
 But the South Side and the East Side have a few stretches of brick that haven’t been replaced by concrete or slathered over with asphalt.

-South of the Convention Center, Main Street’s bricks have been covered by asphalt, and South Main continues to lose its hidden bricks to street repairs and development.
+South of the Convention Center, Main Street’s brick paving years ago was covered by asphalt paving.
+Recently the brick and asphalt were replaced by concrete paving.
 This pile was uncovered in the 400 block in 2015.

 According to the mural, these bricks lie at the intersection of Here and There, otherwise known as “East Daggett at Bryan Avenue.”